codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/roles.rst

 Custom Roles
 ============

-Users with permission to manage settings can create custom roles when the default roles do not match the way an organization works.
+Users with the :ref:`Manage Settings<roles>` role permission can create custom roles when the default roles do not match the way an organization works.
 A role has a name and selected permissions.

 Custom roles are useful for cases such as: